Nato-RnD/godo/theme_addons/muk_web_theme/doc/index.rst

 ``pip install --upgrade --extra-index-url https://nexus.mukit.at/repository/odoo/simple <module>``

-When the process is finished, restart your server and update the application in Odoo.
+When the process is finished, restart your server and update the application in Godo.
 The steps are the same as for the installation only the button has changed from "Install" to "Upgrade".

 You can also view available Apps directly in our `repository <https://nexus.mukit.at/#browse/browse:odoo>`_